Ken Demarest: Career

 In social gaming, Demarest was part of the early work blending 3D multiplayer online games and social game play both stand-alone and on networks such as Facebook and MySpace.

 Demarest was a founder of Appsoma, a platform as a service for scientific analysis.

 As an artist for Shadow Garden he wrote 'Sand', the most popular and frequently sold work on the platform developed by Zack Simpson.
 Sand is in the permanent collections of numerous museums worldwide including the Discovery Science Center and the Sony Wonder Technology Lab.
 Demarest's later work supported technology that benefits humanity, including MorSand, a 2006 Tech Award Laureate, and CellBazaar, a 2007 Laureate.

+Demarest was appointed director of product development for Twitch's developer success team in a new office in Austin, Texas.